yoctoproject/poky/documentation/bsp-guide/bsp.rst

    "virtual/xserver" is "xserver-xorg", available in ``poky/meta/recipes-graphics/xorg-xserver``.

--  :term:`XSERVER`: The packages that
-   should be installed to provide an X server and drivers for the machine.
-In this example, the "xserver-xorg" and "xf86-video-modesetting" are installed.

 -  :term:`MACHINE_EXTRA_RRECOMMENDS`:
    A list of machine-dependent packages not essential for booting the image.
 Thus, the build does not fail if the packages do not exist.